Upgrade to BeeGFS 8

 Started Cluster Controlled beegfs-mgmtd.
 Loaded config file from "/mnt/mgmt_tgt_mgmt01/mgmt_config/beegfs-mgmtd.toml" Successfully initialized certificate verification library.
 Successfully loaded license certificate: TMP-113489268 Opened database at "/mnt/mgmt_tgt_mgmt01/data/mgmtd.sqlite" Listening for BeeGFS connections on [::]:8008 Serving gRPC requests on [::]:8010

-If errors appear in the journal logs, review the management configuration file paths and ensure all values were correctly transferred from the BeeGFS 7 configuration file.
+If errors appear in the journal logs, review the management configuration file paths and verify that you transferred all values correctly from the BeeGFS 7 configuration file.

 -